Methods (brat)

 .numerator

-Returns the polynomial in the numerator of the rational function.
-This is not necessarily reduced.
+Returns the polynomial in the numerator of the rational function as a brat

 Example